sv-tools/buffers-pool/README.md

 The small library with an implementation of Buffer Pool.
 The library was created to avoid repeating this code.

-Here is a good article how to use implement and properly use the Buffer Pools: https://www.captaincodeman.com/2017/06/02/golang-buffer-pool-gotcha
+Here is a good article how to implement and properly use the Buffer Pools: https://www.captaincodeman.com/2017/06/02/golang-buffer-pool-gotcha

 ## Usage